The Importance of Cybersecurity in the Pharmaceutical Industry

 Cybersecurity has become a significant concern for the pharmaceutical industry in the past decade.
 As a result, pharma companies are putting their data protection strategies in place to protect them against attacks.

-With more pharma companies using digital platforms to improve patient outcomes and streamline their operations, they are exposing themselves to new cybersecurity risks.
 Cybercriminals are increasingly targeting the healthcare sector, and they want to exploit companies’ sensitive data to steal trade secrets, patents, and other intellectual property.

 One of the biggest pharma security threats is cybercriminals who use ransomware to extort money from affected businesses.
 Sometimes, it can lead to intellectual property theft, resulting in millions of dollars in lost profits.